makrai/notes/wu1609-google-nmt.md

     * To improve parallelism and therefore decrease training time, our attention mechanism connects the bottom layer of the decoder to the top layer of the encoder
-  * low-precision arithmetic during inference computations.
-To improve handling
+  * low-precision arithmetic during inference computations
   * wordpieces
     * we divide words into a limited set of common sub-word units for both input and output